skycoin/User-Manuals/Personalizing your Skywallet.md

 <Picture of the Hardware wallet showing the number matrix>
 <Screenshot of the Desktop Wallet showing the keypad>

-You can enter the PIN code by utilizing the number matrix displayed by the Skywallet, same way as you did for creating the PIN code.
+You can enter the PIN code by utilizing the number matrix displayed by the Skywallet in the same way you used it for creating the PIN code.

 To change the PIN code, you have to enter the current PIN code first and then the new PIN code twice.